kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

 resume their execution.
 The exact contents and format of this archive are determined by the container runtime and are opaque to Kubernetes.

+This KEP does not define the file layout of checkpoints because it differs between implementations (for example CRIU-based runtimes, gVisor, and Kata Containers).
+Each runtime that implements `CheckpointPod` documents the files it writes under the checkpoint directory (per-container data, Pod-level metadata, and the CRIU or gVisor images).

 #### Shared Pod Resources

 This KEP focuses on providing the fundamental building blocks for capturing and restoring the execution